mindspore-ai/docs/tutorials/source_en/advanced_use/host_device_training.md

     ```python
     self.embedding_table = Parameter(Tensor(np.random.normal(loc=0.0, scale=0.01, size=[184968, 80]).astype(dtype=np_type)), name='V_l2',  sparse_grad='V_l2')
     ```

+    In the same file, add the import information in the head:

+    ```python
+    from mindspore import Tensor
+    ```

     In the `construct` function of `class WideDeepModel(nn.Cell)` of file `src/wide_and_deep.py`, to adapt for sparse parameters, replace the return value as: